Confucius said: “The Zhou dynasty modeled itself upon the two previous dynasties. What a great civilization! I am a follower of Zhou!”

 In an age when information is so abundant and accessible, it can be very tempting to voice an opinion on a subject after carrying out a cursory Google search and scanning a few secondary sources.
-If you choose to do that at least have the courtesy to let people know that your views are based on limited knowledge, or better still keep your lips pursed while the real experts do the talking.
+If you choose to do that at least have the courtesy to let people know that your views are based on limited evidence, or better still keep your lips pursed while the real experts do the talking.
 Continue reading Leadership lessons from Confucius: sufficient evidence

 Zizhang asked: “Can we predict the future ten generations from now?”
 Confucius said: “The Yin Dynasty adopted the rites of the Xia Dynasty; we know what was dropped and what was added.
 The Zhou Dynasty borrowed from the rites of the Yin Dynasty: we know what was dropped and what was added.
 If the Zhou Dynasty has successors, we know what they will be like, even a hundred generations from now.”